Best ETF Broker UK – Top Platforms Compared

-Mobile App and Device Compatibility
+Mobile App & Device Compatibility

 If you are thinking about trading or investing in ETFs online – we would also suggest that you look to download a free stock trading app.
-The best UK ETF brokers in the space offer investment apps on both iOS and Android devices.
+The UK ETF brokers in the space offer investment apps on both iOS and Android devices.
 This ensures that you never miss an ETF investing opportunity again.
-It also allows you to quickly close a losing position when you are away from your desktop device.
+It also allows you to close a losing position when you are away from your desktop device.

 On top of the platform’s supported payment methods, you also need to explore what fees are involved.
 As noted above, you might incur a deposit/withdrawal fee.
 You should also explore how long the ETF broker takes to process withdrawal requests.
 We prefer it when this is executed in no more than 48 hours.

-if you need assistance, you’ll want to have an account with a UK ETF broker that offers top-notch support.
+if you need assistance, you’ll want to have an account with a UK ETF broker that offers support.
 There are various contact channels offered by platforms, although we prefer live chat for ease.

-How to Get Started with an ETF Broker
+How to Open a ETF Broker Account

 Step 1: Open an Account and Upload ID

 Irrespective of which UK ETF broker you decide to use, you’ll need to first open an account.
-If opting for eToro, the process only takes a couple of minutes.

 All you need to do is provide some personal information (full name, home address, etc.) and some contact details.
-You’ll also need to choose a username and a strong password so that you can log in to your eToro account with ease.
+You’ll also need to choose a username and a strong password so that you can log in to your account with ease.

 Step 2: Deposit Funds